RokuroMakube/FatturExcel/README.md

 Edit: Added a folder with Excel files converted into PDFs.
 WORKS ON WINDOWS ONLY.

-Edit2: Added a folder with PDF file attached to the Fattura
+Edit2: Added a folder with PDF file(s) attached to the Fattura, if any.